antmicro/topwrap/docs/source/getting_started.md

     file: gen_simple_core_2.yaml
 ```

-Notice that here we also declare how to node will be named.
-Ip core `gen_simple_core_1.yaml` will be named `simple_core_1` in gui.
+Here, the name of the node is declared, and the IP core `gen_simple_core_1.yaml` is named `simple_core_1` in the GUI.

 Now we can start creating the design under the `design` section.
-Our design doesn't have any parameters so we can skip this part and go straight into `ports` section.
+The design doesn't have any parameters set, so we can skip this part and go straight into the `ports` section.
+In there, the connections between IP cores are defined.
+In the demo example, there is only one connection - between `gen_simple_core_1` and `gen_simple_core_2`.

-There we define connections between ip cores.
-In demo example there is only one connection - between `gen_simple_core_1` and `gen_simple_core_2`.
-In our design it will look like below:
+In our design, it is represented like this:

 ```yaml
 design: